-As Rachel shared in her retrospective about our recent rebrand, our process wasn’t just about a visual overhaul; it was to ensure there was a strong alignment (both internally and externally) to what we want to achieve and what we strongly believe in – being human.
+As we’ve shared in retrospect about our recent rebrand, AKIN’s rebranding process wasn’t just about a visual overhaul; it was to ensure there was a strong alignment (both internally and externally) to what we want to achieve and what we strongly believe in — being human.

 This should also be the case for other brands wanting to do the same.
 While not all rebranding campaigns were met with mass rejoicing in the streets (sorry not sorry, GAP), there were some tasteful rebrands that were well accepted by the public, and others that took a risk on their rebranding, for better or for worse.

 Here are some lessons we’ve learnt from other rebrands:

 Meet Roo, UK food delivery service Deliveroo’s new logo.
 The company’s appointed design agency, DesignStudio, took an abstract step away from the familiar kangaroo logo to create a ‘bold, impactful’ one that could be globally recognised, and ‘an iconic shorthand’ for what they stand for — ‘awesome food, delivered everywhere’.

 While some may question Roo’s new ambiguity (Is it a bunny?
 Is it a dog?), we see it less as a spirit animal, and more as a peace sign — or a victory sign, if you will.
 Because as Deliveroo themselves so aptly puts it: if food ‘tastes so good that you forget to Instagram it’, it’s a win right there.

 Deliveroo’s new logo and advertisement.
 (Image: UnderConstruction)

 At its very core, however, is how its kangaroo likeness remains.
 The newfound minimalism is coupled with bold colours and up-close shots of meals from burgers to sushi that aim to capture ‘the messiness of food in its tangible, up-close glory”.
 This new branding to us, has won hearts — and yes, our stomachs too.